 Construction of the Cincinnati subway in the abandoned bed of the Miami and Erie Canal.

 City voters overwhelmingly approved the issuance of bonds to finance construction, though material and labor shortages during World War I delayed construction.
 This was the downfall of the project, as significant inflation left the bonds far short of sufficient to build the proposed loop.
 It was scaled back to a sort of "L" shape with a terminal station under Fountain Square, and with the subway and surface route running to Oakley.
 The route through O'Bryonville and Mt.
 Adams was scrapped.
 This reduced scope was still a large undertaking, but construction began in the canal bed in 1920.
-The subway was built under the eventual location of Central Parkway from Walnut Street to just north of where the Western Hills Viaduct is now, and surface grading, stations, and overpasses were built as far as Waterworks Park in Norwood.
+The subway was built under the eventual location of Central Parkway from Walnut Street to just north of today's Western Hills Viaduct.
+Surface grading, stations, and overpasses were built as far as Waterworks Park in Norwood.
 Money ran out before tracks, rolling stock, or station fittings could be purchased, and by the time construction ended in 1925, most of the interurbans were already out of business.
-With new city politicians in office, the subway was quietly let go as a failed project of the previous administration.
+With new city politicians in office, the subway was quietly let go as a failed project of the previous administration rather than putting together another bond measure or trying to locate additional funds despite the city's still healthy debt position.
 While the tunnels under Central Parkway remain to this day, maintained in good condition, and still suitable for future light or heavy rail plans, the critical and most difficult section of subway under Walnut Street was never built.
 Most of the surface right-of-way was obliterated by the construction of I-75 and the Norwood Lateral, with only short unnoticeable stretches remaining.
 Some of the other tunnels are still in place, but filled in or sealed up.

 PCC Cars, Trolleybuses, and the End of the Line